ibmruntimes/node-racf/examples/Passport_RACF_tutorial.md

 **IBM SDK for Node.js - z/OS®** is a Javascript runtime that provides a secure, module-driven, highly scalable approach to accelerate digital transformation on IBM Z.

-This tutorial will demonstrate how to create a form-based authentication using the [RACF](https://www.npmjs.com/package/racf) npm module and Passport [Passport](https://www.npmjs.com/package/passport) npm module.
+This tutorial will demonstrate how to create a form-based authentication using the [RACF](https://www.npmjs.com/package/racf) npm module and [Passport](https://www.npmjs.com/package/passport) npm module.

 ## Prerequisites